psarando/shire-reckoning/Middle-earth-simulation.md

     * Months and days are given according to Shire Reckoning, [except for a few dates](#dates-of-interest) before Bilbo's time, which are given according to the Stewards' or Kings' Reckoning.
-3. Adjusting the `Gregorian Date` will change the date displayed in each calendar, and may update the selected event in the [`Dates of Interest`](#dates-of-interest) list, depending on the date or year of the event.
+3. Adjusting the `Shire-reckoning` or `Gregorian Date` will change the date displayed in each calendar, and may update the selected event in the [`Dates of Interest`](#dates-of-interest) list, depending on the date or year of the event.
 4. Adjusting the `Time of Day` will adjust the date in the Gondor or Rivendell calendar, due to the way they [reckon the start or end of a day](#reckoning-the-start-or-end-of-a-day).